Advanced usage

 Missing data

 As a running example, we consider a Gaussian process model where the data are collected over a regular grid, but where some elements of the grid are unobserved.
 This situation often arises in, for example, remote-sensing applications, where the presence of cloud cover prevents measurement in some places.
-Below, we load the packages needed in this example, and define some aspects of the model that will remain constant throughout (e.g., the prior, the spatial domain, etc.).
-We also define structs and functions for sampling from the prior distribution and for simulating marginally from the data model.
+Below, we load the packages needed in this example, and define some aspects of the model that will remain constant throughout (e.g., the prior, the spatial domain).
+We also define types and functions for sampling from the prior distribution and for simulating marginally from the data model.

-using LinearAlgebra
+using Distances, LinearAlgebra

 using Statistics: mean

-p = length(Π)
+d = length(Π)

 points = range(0, 1, 16)